omarsar/os/log.md

 ### Log Sheet
 - **7/25/2016** - Finished notes on process management and started notes on process management (Distributed Environment).
-- **7/26/2016** - Finished notes on concurrent management and started critical section problem
+- **7/26/2016** - Finished notes on concurrent management and started critical section problem; started notes on deadlock problem